alevax/pyviper/test/unit_tests/README.md

-# Instructions on how to conduct the unit tests for Pyther
+# Instructions on how to conduct the unit tests for pyviper

 ### Updating the permissions of the shell script

-If you are using a Mac, to update your permissions so that the shell script, `pyther_funcs_test.sh`, that conducts the tests can run, you may need to execute the following lines of code.
+If you are using a Mac, to update your permissions so that the shell script, `pyviper_funcs_test.sh`, that conducts the tests can run, you may need to execute the following lines of code.
 ```
-chmod u+x pyther/test/unit_tests/pyther_funcs_test.sh
+chmod u+x pyviper/test/unit_tests/pyviper_funcs_test.sh
-xattr -d com.apple.quarantine pyther/test/unit_tests/pyther_funcs_test.sh
+xattr -d com.apple.quarantine pyviper/test/unit_tests/pyviper_funcs_test.sh
 ```

 ### Required Python & R Libraries